Skip to main content

 Which Chimney Liner Is Best?

-Stainless steel chimney liners are the best option for most Denver homes due to their durability, heat resistance, and long lifespan.
-They are suitable for wood, gas, and oil-burning appliances.
-If you have a gas appliance, aluminum liners can be a more affordable alternative.
+Stainless steel chimney liners are the best fit for most Denver homes thanks to their durability, heat resistance, and long life.
+They work with wood, gas, and oil-burning appliances.
+If you're running a gas appliance and want to spend less, aluminum liners are a reasonable alternative, just know they won't last as long.

 How Much Does It Cost to Get Your Chimney Lined?

-The cost of getting your chimney lined in Denver typically ranges from $900 to $2,500, depending on the liner material and the complexity of the installation.
+Getting your chimney lined in Denver typically runs $900 to $2,500, depending on the liner material and how complex the installation turns out to be.
+A quick inspection is the only way to pin down where your chimney lands in that range.

 Can You Reline an Old Chimney?